Our selection of motorcycle travel literature

 During this particular period, where we are confined to our home, a feeling of helplessness and frustration mingle.
 Indeed, the days are getting longer and the temperatures are increasing.
 In short, bikers have pins and needles in the wrists.
 But then, apart from taking our pain in patience, there is not much to do.
-Also, we prepared a small top 10 of our favorite motorcycle movies.
+Also, we prepared a top 10 motorcycle movies, or at least our favourites.
 We hope that this list, by no means exhaustive or even necessarily objective, will allow you to get away from it all while staying in your living room.
 More than a ranking, it is rather a list of films that feel good or that have marked the motorcycle landscape!

 The 80s were prolific for all mechanical enthusiasts of all kinds.
 Also, we were able to follow the adventures of KITT (Knight Rider) or even Airwolf.
 The American chain ABC, feeling that there was still room on the market, thought that a version with a motorcycle was missing.
 And this is how the show Street Hawk was created.
 It narrates the adventures of Jesse Mach in his fight against crime, faithfully supported by his Honda “XR 500”.
 This was actually a fictional model made up of three different models, the Honda XL500, the Honda CR250 and the Honda CX500, depending on the needs of the shooting.
 Although the initial idea was promising, the series stopped after only 13 episodes due to a lack of audience.